maptiler/maptiler-client-js/readme.md

 | :-----------: | :-----------: |
 | ![](images/screenshots/static-bounded-europe-2048.png)      | ![](images/screenshots/static-bounded-europe-1024.png)       |

 As you may notice, the geo bounding box could have very different proportions than the output image size.
 In the following example, we place the very same bounding box around Portugal, which has a this particular strip looking shape.
-We also add a `path` that repeats exactely the same bounding box to show the difference between the provided bounding box and the final image.
+We also add a `path` that repeats exactly the same bounding box to show the difference between the provided bounding box and the final image.
 We kept the default padding of 10%:

 | `2048 x 2048`      | `1024 x 2048` |